Andrea/andrea.github.io/_posts/2020-12-16-history-dotnet.markdown

 Using .net as an example we'll go over the technical decisions that influenced how todays languages look like.
 We will look at some key technologies that enabled the creation of .net, the reasons for its creation and the origin of its core features.

-Video of the talk starting at my talk, however the whole conference is very interesting:
+Video of the conference (with video starting with at my talk.
+The whole conference is in that video) :

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UiNe9kWU9jg?start=2474" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>